 Integrate your store with MailChimp for assured results in terms of customer engagement and satisfaction.
 Using this you can create highly targeted campaigns to connect with your customers.

 Some of the features that you can use for your WooCommerce store include:

 - Identify customers who spend a certain amount or purchase specific products

 - Test and understand the effects of your campaigns

 - Automate your email campaigns with product recommendations

 - Incorporate Facebook advertisements

-- View campaign reports to evaluate your campaign’s performance
+- View campaign reports evaluating your campaign’s performance.